amplication/amplication/packages/amplication-cli/README.md

-  --no-header                         hide table header from output --no-truncate                       do not truncate output to fit screen --output=csv|json|yaml              output in a more machine friendly format --sort=sort                         property to sort by (prepend '-' for descending)
+  --no-header                         hide table header from output --no-truncate                       do not truncate output to fit screen --output=csv|json|yaml              output in a more machine friendly format --set-current                       set the newly created app as the current app --sort=sort                         property to sort by (prepend '-' for descending)
 ```